 I’ve since explained my reasons to both individuals.
 And now, with permission from them, I thought I would also set the record straight.

 For several weeks, I carried on my existence with a mental draft of a post addressing these issues in the back of my mind.
 I mentally wrote that post, rewrote it, and revised it for weeks with no signs of its imminent materialization.
 I have a tendency to over-analyze things like that, and conveniently use the time it takes to think things through to justify my procrastination.
 Then one day, I had the opportunity to speak with Kasma Loha-unchit, Thai cooking teacher and author of It Rains Fishes (winner of the 1995 International Association of Culinary Professionals award for Best International Cookbook) and Dancing Shrimp.
-She is also one of the individuals in the culinary world whom I highly respect.

 For once the Thai language is treasured instead of horrendously butchered, as it almost always is, in English-language books on Thai cooking.

 A bonus for me from having that conversation with Kasma is that, after having a good talk with her, the post which I had not been able to bring myself to write (i.e. this one), all of a sudden, up and wrote itself.
 It was quite amusing as my initial intention was to get from Kasma some helpful tips on Khao Chae, a favorite Thai New Year dish, about which I was in the process of writing at that time.
 As it turned out, Kasma isn’t a fan of Khao Chae and, therefore, has never made it.
 We then proceeded to talk about other things.
-And, oh, what a fun conversation that was to me.

 Though Kasma and I disagree on some minor points, we share the same sentiments on pretty much all of the major things one of which is that unless you have all of the fresh herbs and spices required to make authentic and traditional Thai curry pastes, you’re better off using commercial curry pastes than trying to make do with ill-advised substitutes.